mokhtarbendaho/Loop-Package-Generator/README.md

 Copy your P&ID files and attachments to the newly created folders.
 For example, you can use Attachment 01 for your Instrument Data Sheet and Attachment 02 for Alarms Index, and so on

 **Step 04:** Verify for Errors
-After filling out the information and copied the necessary files, it is recommended to verify your loops for errors and mistakes.
+After filling out the information and copying the necessary files, it is recommended to verify your loops for errors and mistakes.

 **Step 05:** Create Loop Packages
 After verification, click "Create Loop Packages" and check the Loop Packages Folder to find the results.